ojuuji/rbmerge/tables/readme.md

 But there are no row `M,93571,67695`.
 For the info, `67695` is the latest mold.

-Moreover, alternative not necessarily points to the latest mold, and it may have molds too:
+Moreover, alternates not necessarily point to the latest molds, and they may have molds too (as mentioned above, 32174 is an older mold of 67695):

 ```
 A,60176,32174
 M,89652,60176
 ```

-## `P` - Print
+### `P` - Print

 ```
 P,4740pr0014,4740